gdq12/data-engineering-zoomcamp-2024/week4/4_3_start_dbt_project/README.md

 1. create a free develope dbt cloud account, based on instructions found [here](https://www.getdbt.com/signup)

-2. Connect Bigquery to dbt Cloud. dbt offers [documentation](https://docs.getdbt.com/guides/bigquery?step=1) but there is also a course [README](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/04-analytics-engineering/dbt_cloud_setup.md)
+    * an account will be created based on what organization is stated during the registration

-3. create a service account in Bigquery
+2. create a service account in Bigquery

     - go to Bigquery [credential wizerd] (https://console.cloud.google.com/apis/credentials/wizard?project=ny-taxi-412905)